-Do I really need to go to church as a follower of Christ?
+Do you have to go to church to worship God?
 When Jesus talked with the “Woman at the Well” about places of worship, his point wasn’t that place was unimportant.
 Worshiping in “Spirit and truth” can be done anywhere, so we know it is not about the exact address.
 We know our place of worship is where the Spirit is and where truth is.
 Widely, worship is looked at as a personal choice and activity.
 In fact, that is quite true!
 We all have to choose to worship Christ.
 We all have a personal free will.
 But, what is missed is that gathering for worship seems to not be valued.
 Our worship services are more than an additional stop in a lifestyle of worship.
 They are the base camps to living life, connecting us to a story that’s bigger than us.

 Worship is sacred.
 Discipleship is daily.